Planning Your Stay Abroad

 If you do not wish to study abroad, you can instead choose to work abroad.
 You can look for work placements on several platforms (listed below) or self-organise.
 Students usually take on jobs as au-pairs, working on farms or helping families with their daily chores, and doing small renovations.
 Some also work at animal shelters or hostels.
 Occasionally, more unique work placements may be available.

 Financial Support and Costs: if you choose to use a platform, you will most likely pay a small registration fee.
-In most cases, you will not receive financial compensation for your work, but accommodation and groceries will be covered.
-This may vary in some cases, so do make sure to check the conditions on your chosen platform.
+In most cases, you will not receive financial compensation for your work, but accommodation and food will be covered.
+This may vary in some cases, so do make sure to check the conditions on your platform and with your future host.

 Application Requirements: in order to get your work abroad acknowledged, you need to fill in the Stay Abroad Agreement Sheet and have it signed by Dr. Nicole Nyffenegger before you leave.
 The minimal workload is 40% for each week you wish to have acknowledged.